flowlearnerapp/flowlearnerapp.github.io/README.md

 </head>
 <body>
     <div class="container">
-        <h1>Hi Future Flowlearner, and Welcome to the Official FlowLearnerApp Website</h1>
+        <h1>Our app will be launching soon!
+Follow us on social media to be one of the first Flowlearners.</h1>

         <div class="cta">
-            <p>Our app will be launching soon!
-Follow us on social media to be one of the first Flowlearners.</p>
+            <p>Hi Future Flowlearner, and Welcome to the Official FlowLearnerApp Website</p>
         </div>

         <!-- New social media container -->